 IKEA spice racks are another great small-space solution for your cookbooks.
 I used the same ones in my daughter’s old nursery, and it was easy to paint them to match the trim.
 Try painting them to match your cabinets or kitchen island!

 Hang wire baskets to create a unique cookbook wall shelf.
 I love the texture that the baskets add to the kitchen – great if you love farmhouse or industrial style!

 7. DIY Under-Cabinet Shelf

 This cookbook storage idea is a DIY project that puts all of the homeowner’s favorite cookbooks right where she needs them – by the stove!
 It’s a great use of empty space.

 Check out your local thrift shop for a petite bookcase for your cookbooks, and be sure to check out my furniture painting tips to customize it to match your decor!

 9. Cute Countertop Basket

 This adorable canvas basket is perfect for storing cookbooks on your counter so they’re close by right when you need them.

 How to Display Cookbooks with Style

 Before you go, why not create your own cookbook?
-These free printable recipe binder pages will help you organize all those ripped-out magazine recipes in one tidy spot.
-Plus, when you subscribe (it’s free!) you’ll get access to my entire library of free printable resources, plus my weekly-ish newsletter with practical home tips.
+This 12-page printable recipe binder pack will help you organize all those ripped-out magazine recipes in one tidy spot.12-Page Simple Recipe Binder (Printable)